oduerr/grader/docs/quick-reference.md

-# Quick Reference: HTWG Grade Calculator
+## Quick Reference: HTWG Grade Calculator

-## 🚀 5-Minute Quick Start

 ### 1. Prepare Your File
+And all the points for all tasks in a single file.
 - First column: **mtknr** (student IDs)
 - Other columns: Task scores (numbers only)
 - Save as Excel (`.xlsx`) or tab-separated text (`.txt`, `.tsv`)